pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 anything else we should put in a separate list (e.g. archiveIdInvalidFileList) to inform the user of "junk" in the directory.
 Note, though, that .partial and .backup should not be considered "junk" in the WAL directory.
 */

+// CSHANG May need to have several booleans for backup status instead of enum so statusIsValid, statusIsConsistent, statusIsPitrable
+/*
+iterate WAL ranges and if invalidFileList > 0 then report as WARN and if later this causes a backup problem THEN it is reported as an error
+Read ALL history files
+If WAL files and no history and visa versa then should be reporting as WARN

+1) If 2.history make sure there is at least one timeline 2 range then WARN
+2) If there is a timeline 2 WAL range and no 2.history then WARN
+3) Find relationship between timeline 1 and 2 and if missing WARN

+IF history file and no wal but it is before any timeline that exists in the ranges then OK

+WAL
+2
+3
+4

+1/02 -02.history
+2/05 -03.history
+4/06 -05.history
+*/

 */
 /**********************************************************************************************************************************/
 // typedef enum // CSHANG Don't think I will need